 - There was an instant messaging system and emergency buttons on the computers in all the consultation and treatment rooms that alerted staff to any emergency. - All staff had received basic life support training. - The practice had a defibrillator and emergency oxygen with adult and child masks available on the premises.
-These were regularly tested to ensure they were fit for use. - Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
+These were regularly checked and tested. - Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
 All the medicines we checked were in date. - The practice had a comprehensive business continuity plan in place for major incidents such as power failure or building damage.
 The plan included emergency contact numbers for staff to use.